 Looking after our health is a well documented case of eating well, taking regular exercise, avoiding stress where possible, getting plenty of restful, nourishing sleep and reducing our alcohol intake.

 But what if we could do more than that?
 What if we could utilise what we already have - our innate ability to adapt and survive - to be even healthier, more successful and have a stronger immune system?
+(Even more important off the back of the Covid pandemic?
+We think so.)

 What is the Wim Hof Method?

-Here’s a little more on all three pillars:
+Here’s a little more on all three:

-Most of the time, we're unaware of our breath, but advocates of the Wim Hof Method say that by controlling our breathing in a certain way, we’re able to increase our oxygen levels, which holds many benefits.
+Most of the time, we're unaware of our breath, but advocates of the Wim Hof Method say that by controlling our breathing in a certain way, we’re able to increase our oxygen levels, which holds many plusses.

-These benefits include an increase in energy levels, reduced levels of stress and an immune system stronger and better equipped to deal with infectious bacteria, viruses and fungi.
+These include an increase in energy levels, reduced levels of stress and an immune system stronger and better equipped to deal with infectious bacteria, viruses and fungi.

 Exposing our bodies to extremes of cold and consciously focusing on our breath both require a great level of commitment and focus to get right.

-What does the Wim Hof Method do?
+What Are the Benefits of the Wim Hof Method?

 Here’s a full list of the benefits of combing the three pillars of the Wim Hof Method: